Delahaye 175: Initial design

-The Type 165, a 4.5-litre, V12 engined, grand-touring car, elevated Delahaye's prewar prestige to the pinnacle.
-But it was a flash-in-the-pan that could not economically be sustained.
-The Type 165 was replaced by the 4.5-litre Type 175, in early 1948.
-Managing Director Charles Weiffenbach had planned to debut the Type 175 at the October 1939 Paris Auto Salon to sustain the momentum generated by the discontinued Type 165, of which just 4 were built.
-The Paris Salon was where Delahaye wrote most of its purchase-orders, but the venue was cancelled without notice, due to an impending German invasion.
+The Type 165, a 4.5-litre, V12 engined, grand-touring car, elevated Delahaye's prewar prestige but could not economically be sustained.
+The Type 165 was replaced by the 4.5-litre Type 175 in early 1948.
+Managing Director Charles Weiffenbach had planned to debut the Type 175 at the October 1939 Paris Auto Salon.
+The Paris Salon was where Delahaye received most of its purchase-orders, but the venue was cancelled without notice due to the impending German invasion.

-The shareholders had decided that a simpler, practical, 4.5-litre engine - one litre larger than the Type 135, but familiar to Delahaye's workers - accompanied by a new, state-of-the-art chassis was to supersede the impractical Type 165, and replace the Types 134, 135, 138 and 148L by 1940.
+The shareholders had decided that a simpler, practical, 4.5-litre engine - one litre larger than the Type 135, but familiar to Delahaye's workers - accompanied by a new, state-of-the-art chassis was to supersede the Type 165, and replace the Types 134, 135, 138 and 148L by 1940.
 That, however, did not occur as France was plunged into war in early June 1940.

 The prototype evolved beyond its initial 1939 guise and was finally presented to the shareholders for production approval in March 1944.
 The four-wheel independent suspension was a first for Delahaye, and it was the first Delahaye to be built exclusively in left-hand drive.
 Testing of the untried and unproven mechanicals was not yet possible, due to the ongoing German occupation of Paris and the factory.
 The introduction had to await the belated return of the Paris Auto Salon, in October 1946.
 The new model would have been state-of-the-art modern, had it debuted in 1939.
 It was less so, eight years later, yet, it was one of the few new lines there.

 After the war, the Types 135 and 148L had to be re-introduced, to generate cashflow.
 The company's Delage D6-70 model continued as it was before the war, but the straight-eight engined Delage D8-120 was discontinued.
 Delahaye's directors could not allow its large displacement Delage to compete against the Types 175, 178 and 180.

-The Type 175 had a naturally aspirated, 4.5-litre, overhead-valve, inline six-cylinder engine, with seven rather than four main bearings, and a twelve port cylinder head instead of nine Ports.
+The Type 175 had a naturally aspirated, 4.5-litre, overhead-valve, inline six-cylinder engine, with seven rather than four main bearings.
 The chassis featured Dubonnet independent front suspension built under license; an independent De Dion rear suspension system; large diameter, deeply finned drums on a dual Lockheed hydraulic brake system; a four-speed, semi-automatic Cotal transmission manufactured by MAAG; left-hand drive for the first time by Delahaye; and eighteen inch wheels.

-The chassis, with its cockpit floor welded as a stressed structural member, on the bottom, rather than on top of the chassis, had exceptional strength and torsional rigidity.
+The cockpit floor was welded to the bottom of the chassis to act as a stressed structural member, adding strength and torsional rigidity.